Omnibase

 Defining Permissions

-OmniBase allows you to define custom permission namespaces using TypeScript with JSDoc annotations.
+Omnibase allows you to define custom permission namespaces using TypeScript with JSDoc annotations.
 These annotations provide metadata for UI rendering and role suggestions.

 Project Structure